Self-empowerment through cultural values of hip hop in choreographic and academic dance contex

 “Locked in, Locked Out?”
 Grime performance practice and the academy

-Alex de Lacey
+Alexander de Lacey

 This presentation examines issues faced at the intersection between practice and research in UK grime music.
 As a DJ for London collective Over The Edge, Alex outwardly projects solidarity with my crew, participates in pirate broadcasts, and performs at raves.
 This role can cause friction with—or is delegitimized by—academic affiliation, often owing to suspicion towards institutional bodies.
 The paper argues for radical reflexivity, draws parallels and divergences with correlate practice-led research in hip hop studies, and argues for the necessity of being up close to accurately deconstruct the ‘internal systemicity’ of grime’s performance protocol.

-Alex de Lacey is a Lecturer in Popular Music at Goldsmiths, University of London.
+Alexander de Lacey is a Lecturer in Popular Music at Goldsmiths, University of London.
 Alex’s research examines Afrodiasporic music practice in the United Kingdom, with a particular focus on grime.
 He completed his PhD, entitled Level Up: Live Performance and Collective Creativity in Grime Music, under the supervision of Professor Tom Perchard and Professor Keith Negus earlier this year, and has publications forthcoming with Popular Music History, Global Hip-Hop Studies and Critical Digital Pedagogy.
 Alex is a journalist, and writes for Complex, Red Bull, Passion of the Weiss and Songlines.
 He is the DJ for grime crew Over The Edge, with a monthly show on Mode FM.

 Paper vs. Performance?
 Reflecting ways of presentation within Hip-Hop Culture and Academia: A different lecture performance